kimipooh/list-view-google-calendar/readme.txt

 2. Activate the plugin in your WordPress admin panel.

 == Frequently Asked Questions ==
+= What can you do with a hook? =
+You can customize the display of events.
+The styles provided by the plugin are available in the library/tags folder of the plugin.
+For details, please see the [documentation](https://info.cseas.kyoto-u.ac.jp/en/links-en/plugin-en/wordpress-dev-info-en/google-calendar-list-view) in detail.
+[Japanese documentation](https://info.cseas.kyoto-u.ac.jp/links-ja/plugin-ja/wordpress-dev-info/google-calendar-list-view)

 = How to get past events. =
 Please set up "ALL" or past date to "Start Date" in the setting menu.
 Default setting is to get from now to future events.